Overview

 - Verify that S3 buckets are listed in the Target Management section

-- Ensure the connection status shows as "Connected" or "Enabled"
+- Confirm connection status shows "Connected"

 Troubleshooting